 The Board, together with the Audit Committee, has oversight for our company's risk management framework, which includes investment risk, credit and counterparty risk, and operational risk (includes legal/regulatory risk, cyber security risk and climate risk), and is responsible for helping to ensure that these risks are managed in a sound manner.
 The Board has delegated to the Audit Committee, which consists entirely of independent directors, the responsibility to consider our company's policies and practices with respect to investment, credit and counterparty, and operational risk assessment and risk management, including discussing with management the major financial, operational and reputational risk exposures and the steps taken to monitor and control such exposures.
 Members of the company's risk management team (including our Chief Information Security Officer), who are responsible for identifying, managing and controlling the array of risks inherent in our company's business and operations, make quarterly reports to the Audit Committee, which address investment, credit and counterparty, and operational risk identification, assessment and monitoring.
-The Chief Risk Officer, whose expertise encompasses both quantitative research and associated investment risks, makes quarterly presentations to the Audit Committee.
-He reports directly to our CEO and, since 2013, has had a reporting line to the Audit Committee.
+The Chief Risk Officer makes quarterly presentations to the Audit Committee and has reporting lines to the CEO and the Audit Committee.

 The Board has determined that its leadership and risk oversight are appropriate for our company.
-Mr. Bernstein's in-depth knowledge of financial services and extensive executive experience in the investment management industry make him suited to serve as our President and CEO, while Mr. de Oliveira's in-depth knowledge of investment management, investment banking and insurance have proved invaluable at enhancing the overall functioning of the Board.
+Mr. Bernstein's in-depth knowledge of financial services and extensive executive experience in the investment management industry make him suited to serve as our President and CEO, while Mr. de Oliveira's indepth knowledge of investment management, investment banking and insurance have proved invaluable at enhancing the overall functioning of the Board.
 The Board believes that the combination of a separate Chairman and CEO, the Audit Committee, a specialized risk management team and significant involvement from our largest Unitholder (EQH) provide the appropriate leadership to help ensure effective risk oversight.